WebsterXC/opsclass/README.md

 *	/kern/addrspace.c

 My virtual memory implementation doesn't pass all tests with 100%.
-I plan on redesigning my process subsystem entirely in Spring 2016 and I expect the virtual memory to operate more reliably.
+I plan on redesigning my process subsystem entirely in Spring 2017 along with making my virtual memory system more robust, and implementing swapping to disk.